 Let’s look at their classic Head of Boy and Head of Girl busts as an example.
 This photograph below shows the original sculptures which were open editions produced only between 1963 and 1970 – a rather short time for an open edition.
 According to the 1979 Cybis catalog they both stand 10” tall including the square wood base; however, I have seen examples for sale ranging in cited size from 9.25″ to 9.75″!
 My own Head of Girl is 9.25″ high.

 This photo shows the Hall of Fame version of the boy, issued in 1991 as Head of Boy II and was likewise an open edition.
 According to Cybis’ price lists, these two HOF pieces are 7.25” high on their wood bases.
-However, this and two other HOF heads offered for sale in recent years are actually only 6.75″ high overall.
-So there is a difference of 2.5″ between the originals and their later replicas.
+However, this one is actually only 6.75″ high overall.
+So there is an overall height difference of at least 2″ between the originals and their later replicas.
 (For more information on the origin of the Boy and Girl, see the When Is a Cybis Not a Cybis)

-On the other hand, the seller of this girl head gave its height as 7.75″ overall, which is shorter than the original version but bigger than the HOF replica’s actual size!
+On the other hand, the seller of this HOF girl head gave its height as 7.75″ overall, which doesn’t match the Cybis-cited heights for either the original or HOF replica editions!
 So, is this the 1960s original or the 1990s HOF replica?
 The wood base here can answer that question.